 (Unless you're Mitch Hedberg, in which case you're dead.)

 Paranoid works well to illustrate this

 How not to be an asshole

 Who is the butt of the joke?
-Laughing up or laughing down?
-Crowd work, are you picking on the easiest target in the room?
+Are you laughing up or laughing down?
+When doing crowd work, are you picking on the easiest target in the room?

 Woody Allen, Bob Newhart, Rodney Dangerfield all had a stage presence that was enhanced by them embracing their nerves, stutter, big ol' sweatiness.
 If you can't beat it, make it a strength.
 Be who you are up there because fighting it will be distracting.

 Don't say car.
 Say Toyota Corolla.
 Try Acura, see if it gets a bigger laugh.
 Don't say some guy, say Bob.
 Don't say pet, say hamster, or better yet Dwarf Hamster.
 Be specific.
 It's funnier.